yeozhenhao/Angels_Mortals_Matching_algorithm/README.md

-# Angels & Mortals Matching algorithm for NUS Medicine & Nursing (with automatic transposer script)
+# Angels & Mortals Matching algorithm for NUS Medicine & Nursing (with yeozhenhao's automatic transposer script)
 ## Transposer script & Matching script functions (in photos)
 *I believe that a picture paints a thousand words - yeozhenhao*
 ####